Fflecsi: Llŷn Peninsula

 In July 2021, fflecsi started operations in the Llŷn Peninsula in Gwynedd.
 Operating as 'O Ddrws i Ddrws fflecsi', it replaced the service that only operated along the coast.
 The new service only runs on weekdays, and serves an area that includes Aberdaron, Abersoch, Nefyn, Pwllheli, and Trefor, with connections to beaches, camping sites, and other tourist attractions.
+The service returned for summer 2023.

 West Wales

 On 27 September 2021, it was announced that fflecsi would start operating the 12-year operating Bwcabus service in West Wales, as two separate services both branded as "fflecsi Bwcabus", a rural North Carmarthenshire/South Ceredigion service and a Pembrokeshire service, in partnership with Carmarthenshire, Pembrokeshire, and Ceredigion County Councils.
 The service area includes: Llandysul, Lampeter and Newcastle Emlyn for the Carmarthenshire/Ceredigion service, and Llanglydwen, Maenclochog and Puncheston for the Pembrokeshire service.
 The pre-existing service would become available on fflecsi's app and website, but will use a different telephone number.
+In July 2023, the service was announced to expand to Crymych, Clynderwen and Llandissilio, although Castlemorris, Hayscastle Cross and Llangloffan would move into the main fflecsi Pembrokeshire service area from the Bwcabus area.

+In October 2023, it was announced the Bwcabus service would end on 31 October, after the Welsh Government's Rural Development Programme's funding ended, and the Welsh Government refused to continue funding the service.
+A petition to retain the service reached more than 800 signatures.
+Pembrokeshire County Council announced they were able to secure funding for a replacement service provided by Richards Brothers until 31 March 2024.
+The Bwcabus service was one of Britain's longest-running DRT service, started in 2009 with European Union funding, which was withdrawn following Brexit.